John Cartwright (British politician): Political career

 Initially an executive officer in the Home Civil Service, Cartwright's political career began when he became a constituency agent for the Labour Party in 1955.
 Serving twelve years in that role, he was later employed as political secretary of the Royal Arsenal Co-operative Society (R.A.C.S.) and as a councillor in Greenwich, where he became the Labour Group leader and, subsequently, leader of the council from 1971 to 1974.
-He unsuccessfully contested Bexley at the 1970 general election (losing to Edward Heath) and Bexleyheath at the February 1974 election (losing to Cyril Townsend).
-At the October 1974 election Cartwright was elected as the Labour member for Woolwich East, replacing Christopher Mayhew (who had left Labour to join the Liberal Party the year before).
+He unsuccessfully contested Conservative-represented constituencies at the 1970 and February 1974 general elections: first losing at Bexley to Tory leader Edward Heath, subsequently prime minister, then losing at Bexleyheath to Cyril Townsend.
+At the October 1974 election Cartwright was elected as the Labour member for Woolwich East, replacing Christopher Mayhew, who had left Labour to join the Liberal Party the year before.

-Following six years as a backbench member of parliament and latterly Parliamentary Private Secretary to Shirley Williams, Cartwright himself left the Labour Party in 1981 to become one of the founding members of the SDP.
+Following six years as a backbench member of parliament and latterly Parliamentary Private Secretary to Shirley Williams, Cartwright himself left the Labour Party in 1981 to become a founding member of the SDP.
 He served as the SDP's chief whip from 1983 onwards and as its president from 1987.
-He also served as the SDP/Liberal Alliance's chief defence spokesman from 1983 to 1987.
+He also served as the SDP–Liberal Alliance's chief defence spokesman from 1983 to 1987.
 A close political ally of David Owen, he stayed loyal to Owen's 'continuing' SDP after the Liberal Party and a majority of the SDP merged in January 1988 to become the Liberal Democrats.

-After the collapse of the continuing SDP in 1990, Cartwright stood for re-election as an 'Independent Social Democrat' – albeit one endorsed by the Liberal Democrats – but lost by 2,200 votes.
+After the collapse of the continuing SDP in 1990, Cartwright stood for re-election as an Independent Social Democrat, albeit one endorsed by the Liberal Democrats, but lost by 2,200 votes.